springernature/frontend-package-manager/README.md

 #### CSSDirectoryStructure
 This option allows you to specify a custom CSS folder structure.
 This is used in the [package creation](#package-creation) step to generate a sub-folder structure within a specified folder, to assist in quickly spinning up a new package.
 It is not used in the validation or publication steps.

-The following shows an example folder structure that is taken from the [frontend-global-toolkit](https://github.com/springernature/frontend-global-toolkit):
+The following shows an example folder structure, taken from the [frontend-global-toolkit](https://github.com/springernature/frontend-global-toolkit):

 ```json
 "CSSDirectoryStructure": {